Is There a Dimmer Outlook Ahead for Barrick Gold Corporation (GOLD)?

-Barrick Gold Corporation (NYSE:GOLD) went up by 0.09% from its latest closing price compared to the recent 1-year high of $24.87.
-The company’s stock price has collected -2.88% of loss in the last five trading sessions.
-The Wall Street Journal reported on 11/04/21 that Tesla, Moderna, Zillow, Qualcomm, Qorvo: What to Watch in the Stock Market Today
+Barrick Gold Corporation (NYSE:GOLD) went up by 2.67% from its latest closing price compared to the recent 1-year high of $24.87.
+The company’s stock price has collected 7.27% of gains in the last five trading sessions.
+The Wall Street Journal reported on 03/01/22 that Novavax, Lucid, Zoom Video, AMC, Target: What to Watch in the Stock Market Today

 Is It Worth Investing in Barrick Gold Corporation (NYSE :GOLD) Right Now?

-Barrick Gold Corporation (NYSE:GOLD) scored a price-to-earnings ratio above its average ratio, recording 19.84 x from its present earnings ratio.
-Plus, the 36-month beta value for GOLD is at 0.23.
+Barrick Gold Corporation (NYSE:GOLD) scored a price-to-earnings ratio above its average ratio, recording 21.28 x from its present earnings ratio.
+Plus, the 36-month beta value for GOLD is at 0.25.
+Opinions of the stock are interesting as 13 analysts out of 23 who provided ratings for Barrick Gold Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”

 Sponsored

+The average price from analysts is $26.06, which is $4.21 above the current price.
 GOLD currently public float of 1.77B and currently shorts hold a 0.82% ratio of that float.
-Today, the average trading volume of GOLD was 19.96M shares.
+Today, the average trading volume of GOLD was 20.40M shares.

 GOLD’s Market Performance

-GOLD stocks went down by -2.88% for the week, with a monthly jump of 18.55% and a quarterly performance of 17.20%, while its annual performance rate touched 23.27%.
-The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 3.23% for Barrick Gold Corporation.
-The simple moving average for the period of the last 20 days is 9.89% for GOLD stocks with a simple moving average of 12.65% for the last 200 days.
+GOLD stocks went up by 7.27% for the week, with a monthly jump of 25.91% and a quarterly performance of 33.11%, while its annual performance rate touched 24.43%.
+The volatility ratio for the week stands at 3.09% while the volatility levels for the past 30 days are set at 3.34% for Barrick Gold Corporation.
+The simple moving average for the period of the last 20 days is 12.25% for GOLD stocks with a simple moving average of 20.96% for the last 200 days.

-During the last 5 trading sessions, GOLD fell by -2.88%, which changed the moving average for the period of 200-days by -4.12% in comparison to the 20-day moving average, which settled at $20.72.
-In addition, Barrick Gold Corporation saw 18.74% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOLD rose by +7.27%, which changed the moving average for the period of 200-days by -1.59% in comparison to the 20-day moving average, which settled at $21.82.
+In addition, Barrick Gold Corporation saw 27.37% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOLD